 We evaluate the CAAI through its implementation for the Versatile Production System (VPS), which is located in the SmartFactoryOWL.
-The VPS is a modular production system, which processes corn to produce popcorn, which is used as packaging material.
+The VPS is a modular production system, which processes corn to produce popcorn which is used as packaging material.
 Typically, there are four VPS units, namely delivery, storage, dosing, and production.
 Due to its modularity, the first three units can be exchanged or removed easily.
 Depending on the current orders, different configurations are used.
-The need for different configurations rises, e.g., if the dosing unit should produce a small and exact amount of popcorn.
-However, if larger amounts are requested, it is more efficient to renounce the dosing unit because it is slow and generates operation costs.
+The need for different configurations rises, e.g., if a small and exact amount of popcorn should be produced, which is performed by the dosing unit.
+However, if larger amounts are requested, it is more efficient to renounce the dosing unit because it is slow, and it generates operation costs.
 Efficiently operating the VPS is a challenge because many parameters influence the result, e.g., the moisture of the corn, the rate of corn that does not pop, or the amount of corn within the reactor.
 Since not all parameters can be measured inline, data-driven optimization is a promising method to increase efficiency.
 Therefore, the CAAI architecture perfectly matches the requirements of the VPS use case.
 As a basis, a reliable, easy to set up, and scalable environment for the AI is needed, which refers to method (M-1).
 Since the configuration is regularly changing, the AI components have to be modular (M-2), re-useable, and extendable.